austin-compton5/austin-compton5/README.md

 ## Interested in

-Forward Deployed and AI Implemenation roles focused on closing the gap between demos and systems that actually ship.
+Forward Deployed and AI Implementation roles focused on closing the gap between demos and systems that actually ship.

 💼 linkedin.com/in/austin-compton-7380a4203